-The Company has royalties over 18 oil and gas projects in Australia and the Seychelles.
-It is the operator of two oil and gas permit interests and seven geothermal permit interests.
-Three royalty areas are in production and generating income for the Company.
+The Company has royalties over 25 oil and gas projects in Australia, USA and the Seychelles.
+It is the operator of five geothermal permit interests.
+Five royalty areas are in production and generating income for the Company.

 Results from Operations